UWPCE-PythonCert/PythonCertDevel/_sources/modules/Git.rst.txt

 your code, and get use to giving/receiving feedback on how to improve your code, if you are not already.

-Each repository will have a directory called .git that is normally not seen.
+Each repository will have a directory called ``.git`` that is normally not seen.
 This direcotry is how git keeps track of everything.
 Leave it alone. :)

 Please do not set up a git repository inside another git repository, this can lead to heartache.

 Absolutely, do NOT set up a git repository in your home root directory.
 This will put everything in your home directory up on GitHub, and you do not want that.

-Setting up new repositories can be confusing because when you clone a git repository it creates the directory that will be the repository, but when you are creating a new repository, you need to first be IN the directory in which you want the repository to rooted.
+Setting up new repositories can be confusing because when you clone a git repository it creates the directory that will be the repository, but when you are creating a new repository, you need to first be **IN** the directory in which you want the repository to be rooted.
 Please ask if this does not make sense.